 In studies, men given thiamine supplements (not sulbutiamine specifically in this case) experienced better blood flow to their penis, and more energy for sexual activities.

 How Sulbutiamine Works

-Sulbutiamine also encourages the brain to use more choline and dopamine, important neurotransmitters responsible for mood regulation and memory.
-It also affects the receptors in the brain that are triggered by choline and dopamine, encouraging the brain to use – and reuse – these chemicals more efficiently.
+Sulbutiamine’s mechanism of action involves it being transformed into thiamine in the body, a brain chemical that regulates metabolism and mood.
+It affects the receptors in the brain that are triggered by choline and dopamine, encouraging the brain to use – and reuse – these chemicals more efficiently.